manuelburger/daceBLAS_demo/README.md

 result = np.sum(buf)  // ASUM
 ```

 Precompiled bitstreams for the FPGA (Xilinx U250 XDMA) are in `/bitstreams`.
 The code requires a recent version of GCC to be available in the environment and a recent version of CMake.
+To run and compile for the FPGA a Xilinx SDK has to be available in the environment as well.

 ## Compile